Guide to studying Architecture

-- Architecture is a word with several different meanings.
-A general term to describe buildings and other physical structures, but also the art and science of designing buildings, and the design and method of construction.
+Architecture is a word with several different meanings.
+Firstly, a general term to describe buildings and other physical structures, and secondly the art and science of designing buildings, including the design and method of construction.

-- Studying architecture will give you a thorough understanding and appreciation of the structures in which we live today, but also let you look to the future of design and how ideas can be made real and implemented.
+Studying Architecture will give you a thorough understanding and appreciation of the structures in which we live today.
+But it will also let you look to the future of design and how ideas can be created and implemented.

-- Architecture is a very high paying field.
-Once you get through the lengthy course, if you pass with a good degree mark, you’ll be pursued by large firms looking for fresh talent and new ideas.
+Architecture is a very high paying field.
+If you pass with good honours, you’ll be pursued by large firms looking for fresh talent and new ideas.

 - BA Architecture